Beneficial campaign fundraiser signed by Governor Federal Request Agreement

 The newspaper contacted Pilar Vilacron, who expressed surprise at the agreement reached with Fuentes and Fuentes.
 At Fuentes’ request, he accused his participation in these companies of being merely a “spokesman”.
 He acknowledged that Fuentes and he had a friendly relationship with the governor.

-“The reason these companies were created was because they saw the persecution of former Governor Wanda Vasquez Corset; people were afraid that their name would come out against the governor.Wheeler Plagron justified the corporation of these companies.
+“The reason these companies were created was because they saw the persecution of former Governor Wanda Vasquez Corset; people were afraid that their name would come out against the governor.Pilar Vilagron justified the corporation of these companies.

 Pilar Vilagran insisted that, at all times, he thought they were in compliance with the law because foundations and companies have the power to make donations to Bach without financial limitations.